kubernetes/kops/docs/cli/kops_create.md

   * secret
   * federation

-Create a cluster, instancegroup or secret using command line flags or YAML cluster spec.
-Clusters and instancegroups can be created using the YAML cluster spec.
+Create a cluster, instancegroup or secret using command line parameters or YAML config files.
+(Note: secrets cannot be created from YAML config files yet).

 ```
 kops create -f FILENAME